Inside this article

 Are Appraisals and Home Inspections the Same?

-Appraisals and home inspections are not the same.
+Contrary to popular belief, home appraisals and home inspections are not the same thing.

 USDA Appraisal vs. Home Inspection